Please adjust your web browser ZOOM xxx % for your own 'ease of reading' eye comfort

 The Last U.S. Troops left Vietnam in early 1973.
 By 1974, President Richard Nixon had resigned and when Gerald Ford was our new President, there were the 1974 'off-year' Congressional Elections and the sentiment of the newly elected U.S. Congress had changed.
 By 1975, the American People were tired of the expense of the war (1946-1974) and the U.S.A. withdrew financial and material supply support (ammunition and repair parts) for the Republic of South Vietnam.

-While the Russian and Chinese Communists (ChiCom) continued to support North Vietnam and their North Vietnamese Army (NVA) who launched a full scale armored divison invasion of South Vietnam and they won the last battles at Xuan Loc and Lai Khe on the roads to Saigon in late April 1975.
+While the Russian and Chinese Communists (ChiCom) continued to support North Vietnam and their North Vietnamese Army (NVA) who launched a full scale armored division invasion of South Vietnam and they won the last battles at Xuan Loc and Lai Khe on the roads to Saigon in late April 1975.
 On April 30, 1975, NVA's T-54 Tanks occupied downtown Saigon.
 They celebrated their Victory on May 1, 1975 when South Vietnam Surrendered and the communist had their international celebration day of 'May Day' on May 1, 1975.

 The purpose of this web site is